Radimal/marvelous-chestnut/src/pages/index.md

   section_id: reviews
   title: Made With Vets, Great For Vets
   subtitle: The most exciting part of what we do is seeing the impact it has on real
     vets every day.
-Whether it's saving a patient's life or saving time, we believe it works because vets tell us it works.
+Whether it's saving a patient's life or saving a vet's time, we believe it works because vets tell us it works.
   background: white
   reviews:
   - type: review_item